adipolak/ms-build-e2e-ml-bigdata/README.md

 # MS-Build 2020: Building an End-to-End ML Pipeline for Big Data​

-This repo hold information and resources for you to create the Microsoft Build 2020 - Building End to End Machine Learning pipelines for Big Data Session demo.
+This repo holds information and resources for you to create the Microsoft Build 2020 - Building End-to-End Machine Learning pipelines for Big Data Session demo.

 ## Prerequisites: